termux/termux-tasker/README.md

 #### `Terminal Session Action`

-The `Terminal Session Action` text field for `Termux:Tasker` version `>= 0.6` defines what should happen when a foreground session command is received for the `Termux`.
+The `Terminal Session Action` text field for `Termux:Tasker` version `>= 0.6.0` defines what should happen when a foreground session command is received for the `Termux`.
 The user can define whether the new session should be automatically switched to or if existing session should remain as the current session.
 The user can also define if foreground session commands should open the `TermuxActivity` or if they should run in the *"background"* in the Termux notification.
 The user can click the notification to open the sessions.
 The valid values are defined by [`TermuxConstants.TERMUX_APP.TERMUX_SERVICE.VALUE_EXTRA_SESSION_ACTION_*`](https://github.com/termux/termux-app/blob/v0.117/termux-shared/src/main/java/com/termux/shared/termux/TermuxConstants.java#L856), currently, between `0` and `3`.

 #### `Custom Log Level`

-The `Custom Log Level` text field for `Termux:Tasker` version `>= 0.6` defines the log level for background commands that should be used by `Termux`.
+The `Custom Log Level` text field for `Termux:Tasker` version `>= 0.6.0` defines the log level for background commands that should be used by `Termux`.

-By default Termux only logs command `stdout` and `stderr` to `logcat` if user has set log level to `VERBOSE` in Termux app settings (not `Termux:Tasker`).
+By default Termux only logs command `stdout` and `stderr` to `logcat` if user has set log level to `VERBOSE` in `Termux` app settings (not `Termux:Tasker`).
 However, if command outputted too much data to `logcat`, then `logcat` clients like in Android Studio would crash.

-So one can pass a custom log level that is `>=` to the log level set it Termux app settings where (`OFF=0`, `NORMAL=1`, `DEBUG=2`, `VERBOSE=3`) for custom behaviour.
+So one can pass a custom log level that is `>=` to the log level set it `Termux` app settings where (`OFF=0`, `NORMAL=1`, `DEBUG=2`, `VERBOSE=3`) for custom behaviour.
 If you pass `0`, it will completely disable logging.
 If you pass `1`, logging will only be enabled if log level in termux settings is `NORMAL` or higher.
-If custom log level is not passed, then default behaviour will remain and log level in Termux app settings must be `VERBOSE` or higher for logging to be enabled.
+If custom log level is not passed, then default behaviour will remain and log level in `Termux` app settings must be `VERBOSE` or higher for logging to be enabled.
 Note that the log entries will still be logged with priority `Log.VERBOSE` regardless of log level, i.e `logcat` will have `V/`.

 The entries `logcat` component will be `TermuxCommand`.
 For output at `stdout`, the entry format is `[<pid>-stdout] ...` and for the output at `stderr`, the entry format is `[<pid>-stderr] ...`.
 The `<pid>` will be the process id (`pid`) as an integer that was started by Termux for the executable.
 For example: `V/TermuxCommand: [66666-stdout] ...`.